 Place the turkey in a preheated 450-degree oven for 30 minutes.
 The skin will get nice and brown, which is what you want.

-Next, cover the turkey in tin foil, pour 3 cups white wine in the bottom of the roasting rack.
+Next, cover the turkey in tin foil, and pour 3 cups of white wine into the bottom of the roasting rack.